ARPM01/CoE197Z_assignment_submissions/README.md

 # CoE 197Z Assignment Submissions by Adonais Ray Maclang
 ## Assignment 3: Keyword Spotting using Transformers

+A keyword spotting application was developed using a Transformer model, which was trained using the Speech Commands dataset.

 Install the required packages.

 ```